Göran Nygren

 Short presentation

-I am a researcher and teacher.
+I am a researcher and lecturer.
 My current research project is called The school situation for students with congenital mobility impairments (2024-2027).
 In 2021 I defended my thesis I want good grades.
 An ethnological study of high school results and the practices of secondary school students.
-My research areas are school and education, the everyday life and living conditions of children and young people, and issues of class, gender, disability and ableism, age, urban and rural places.
+My research interests include education, the everyday life and living conditions of children and young people, as well as issues related to social class, gender, disability and ableism, age, urban-rural.

 Keywords